DripEmail/drip-dot-net/README.md

 XUnit is used for testing.
 Install the xunit test runner to easily run from within the Visual Studio solution.

+Since we do not yet support creating campaigns via API there is a TestCampaignId constant in the CampaignTests.

 ## Known Issues